aaroncohen/barttraffic/readme.md

 ![BART Traffic Screenshot 2](https://raw.githubusercontent.com/aaroncohen/barttraffic/master/screenshots/barttraffic_screen_2.png)
 ![BART Traffic Screenshot 1](https://raw.githubusercontent.com/aaroncohen/barttraffic/master/screenshots/barttraffic_screen_1.png)

 This was written as an opportunity to learn ECMAScript 6 Javascript.
-It is entirely client side, and hammers the BART API a bit when pulling down information about the location of every station as well as estimated train arrival times.
+I'm making an attempt to use every modern feature supported by recent browsers, without relying on pre-compilation to add old browser support.

-This was somewhat quickly thrown together, and was my first attempt at semi functional promise-based javascript.
+It is entirely client side, and hammers the BART API a bit when pulling down information about the location of every station as well as estimated train arrival times, as there are no bulk methods available for getting train delay information.

 TODO:
 * In the repo I've got a GeoJSON representation of the actual track routes -- I'd like to use those rather than just drawing naive lines between the stations.
+They represent the system as a whole, not the connections between stations, though, so that's a somewhat daunting task.